phult/apify/README.md

 # Apify

-A pretty library to help developers build `RESTful API services` lightly, quickly and properly even without writing code.
+A pretty library to help developers build `RESTful APIs` lightly, quickly and properly even without writing code.

 It's always easy to customize to suit any need such as defining data relationships, authorization, caching, communicating or integrating into other systems.